apache/fluo/docs/install.md

 to use a value different than the default.
 Properties that are unset and uncommented must be set by the user.

-4. Fluo needs build its classpath using jars from the version of Hadoop, Accumulo, and Zookeeper that you are using.
+4. Fluo needs to build its classpath using jars from the versions of Hadoop, Accumulo, and Zookeeper that you are using.
 Choose one of the two ways below to make these jars available to Fluo:

     * Set `HADOOP_PREFIX`, `ACCUMULO_HOME`, and `ZOOKEEPER_HOME` in your environment or configure
     these variables in [fluo-env.sh].
 Fluo will look in these locations for jars.